George Ivory (basketball)

 George Ivory (born August 7, 1965) is the head men's basketball coach for Mississippi Valley State University.
 He was the head men's basketball coach at the University of Arkansas-Pine Bluff from 2008 to 2021.
 Previously, Ivory was an assistant at Mississippi Valley State, his alma mater, from 1998–2002, 2007–2008, and 2021–2022.

 Playing career

 Ivory grew up in Jackson, Mississippi, where he attended Murrah High School, one of the top basketball schools in the country.
 He played at Murrah for three years, winning numerous awards prior to graduating in 1983.

 After Ivory finished at Murrah High School, he went on to attend college at Mississippi Valley State University.
-While at MVSU Ivory was selected as Freshman of the Year, First Team All-SWAC, SWAC Tournament MVP, and Player of the Year in the conference.
-Ivory started all four years at Mississippi Valley State University, where he still ranks tops in scoring, steals, assist, minutes, and games played.
+Ivory started all four years at Mississippi Valley State University, winning co-Southwestern Athletic Conference Men's Basketball Player of the Year honours in 1987.
+Ivory led the Southwestern Conference with 21.8 points per game, and was awarded alongside Southern PG Avery Johnson.

 Upon graduating from Mississippi Valley State University in 1988 with a bachelor's degree, and after trying out professionally with the Chicago Bulls, Harlem Globetrotters, and Illinois Express, Ivory was drafted by the Wyoming Wildcatters of the CBA.